How to Make a No-Dig Garden Bed

 This no-dig garden bed method is a fast way to convert space without backaches.
 Source: Huan Song

-I am currently renting a 20 feet by 40 feet garden plot that costs $80 per year to rent and comes with free water from the city.
+I am renting a 20 feet by 40 feet garden plot that comes with free water from the city.
 My plot is sandwiched between other plots and is oriented north to south.
 Some of my main considerations when designing this garden space include how to prevent deer, rabbits, and other wildlife from eating my vegetables and how to maximize my production through the use of vertical space in a tighter area

-I decided the best way to layout my garden and create paths to navigate between beds is to have six large beds running north to south in addition to the two-foot border bed.
-My main beds are three feet wide with roughly 18 -24 inches between beds.
-I’m not a very tall person so my reach is pretty limited.
-I found three-foot beds were pretty much my limit to how comfortably I can reach.
+I decided the best way to lay out my garden was to have six large beds running north to south in addition to the two-foot border bed.
+My main beds are three feet wide with roughly 18 to 24 inches between beds.

 I used Google Sheets to plan out my plot where each cell represents one square foot.
 The green cells represent garden beds, the grey cells are for paths and the red cells represent my compost pile.
 I have a total plot area of 800 square feet and ended up with 417 square feet of growing beds and 383 square feet of paths, compost, and storage areas.
 Knowing the dimensions for your paths and beds is very important for sourcing and purchasing materials like compost and mulch.